MarkArts/tarq-polymer/README.md

 ### known issues
 * Browsersync doesn't corretly sync menu navigation.
 This can be fixe by not using hasbang routing (#!/route)
 * the server browser sync starts can only use hasbang.
 This can be fixed by intergrating a python server
+* there are no configurable parameters at this moment

 ## Setup